RonnieLutalo/Nsimbi-Manager-Backend-Services/README.md

 ## Nsimbi Tracker

 ### Overview
 A smart and intuitive application that attempts to help a user keep track of their finances easily using AI-assisted Financial Management through a simple application on their mobile device.
-To provide a unique and tailor-made experience for the user, the application improves (gets smarter) over time as it is used.
+To provide a unique and tailor-made experience for the user, the application improves (gets smarter) as it is used over time.

 **Note:** This project is currently still a **Work In Progress** 😊